 If your debts are substantial enough that you won’t be able to pay them back even with a repayment plan, or your income is low, and you have no high-value assets to protect, bankruptcy might be the most appropriate course of action.
 Creditors can instigate this, or you can apply yourself.

-Bankruptcy generally lasts 1 year.
+Bankruptcy generally lasts one year.
 During which, your unsecured debt is written off, and you’re protected from legal action from your creditors.

 You have little control over the process, and if you own what are classed as ‘high-value’ assets, they could be sold off to recover their debt.
 It can also affect you professionally and stays on your credit history for a long time.